okey/spheretracer/README.md

    - [ ] Allow AA and soft shadows to be specified in the scene file
 - [ ] Rewrite vector and colour macros
 - [ ] Implement space division to avoid pathlogical cases, esp. with AA and soft shadows
-- [ ] Support writing to image files
+- [x] Support writing to image files
+- [ ] Command line interface for output image file
 - [ ] Better OpenGL rendering